conduktor/conduktor-docs/docs/platform/reference/terraform-reference.md

 ## Provider Usage

-Once the provider is configured all [currently available](#available-resources) resources can be used in the terraform definition.
+Once the provider is configured all [currently available](#available-resources) resources can be used in the Terraform definition.

 ### Usage Example
 Full example of user and group creation using Conduktor Console locally available on port `8080` with default admin account credentials `admin@mycompany.io` / `admin_password`.